 Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

+I have always been someone who dreams.
 It began when I was around eight or nine years old and intensified in clarity and detail by the time I was twelve.
 My dreams were vivid, specific, and most notably accurate.
-What I saw in my dreams often unfolded in real life exactly as I had seen it.
-At the time, I didn’t understand what was really happening.
-I didn’t know that many of those dreams were not simply previews of life, but warnings.
-I didn’t know I was supposed to pray.
-I didn’t know I was supposed to cancel the plans of the enemy.
+What I saw often unfolded in real life exactly as I had seen it.

 So I let them pass.

 For many years, I accepted my dreams as something interesting but uncontrollable.
 If they happened, they happened.
-If they didn’t, they didn’t.
-It wasn’t until much later through deliverance, teaching, and the mercy of God that my eyes were opened.
-I now understand that dreams are not neutral, and ignoring them does not make a believer spiritually safe.
+If they did not, they did not.
+It was not until much later, through deliverance, teaching, and the mercy of God, that my eyes were opened.

+I now understand that dreams are not always neutral, and ignoring them does not automatically keep a believer safe.
 As Christians, we are meant to be a people of spiritual awareness.
-Scripture tells us that God speaks through dreams, yet many believers either do not dream at all or have no idea what to do when they do dream.
-I was one of those believers for a very long time.
+Scripture shows that God speaks through dreams, yet many believers have no idea what to do when they do dream.

 The Christian and the Seeing Eye

-As Christians we are called to live with spiritual vision.
-Eyes that see and understand.
+As Christians, we are called to live with spiritual vision, eyes that see and understand.

 “The hearing ear and the seeing eye, the LORD has made them both.”

-— Proverbs 20:12
+Proverbs 20:12

 Yet some believers sleep with no spiritual awareness at all.
-While others see only what the enemy permits such as scenes filled with fear, confusion, loss, and destruction.
-In these instances, the enemy does not completely blind spiritual vision; rather, he regulates what is visible, limiting sight to images meant to weaken faith and sow fear.This is how dreams can become a planting ground for spiritual corruption.
-What is not confronted in the spirit realm is given permission to manifest in the natural.
+Others see only what the enemy permits, scenes filled with fear, confusion, loss, and destruction.
+In those cases, the enemy may not fully blind spiritual vision, but he attempts to regulate what is visible, limiting sight to images designed to weaken faith and sow fear.

 “Casting down imaginations, and every high thing that exalts itself against the knowledge of God.”

-— 2 Corinthians 10:5
+2 Corinthians 10:5

-What Do We Mean by “Spiritual Exposure”?
+What Do We Mean by Spiritual Exposure

 When we talk about spiritual exposure, we are not talking about condemnation or failure.
 Spiritual exposure refers to areas of a believer’s life that are uncovered or insufficiently guarded, often due to lack of understanding, untrained discernment, or unexercised spiritual authority.